Last updated: October 12, 2021

 Right next to Bass and Flinders Point is Salmon Haul Reserve at the southernmost tip of the peninsula.

-Overlooking Port Hacking, Salmon Haul Reserve is a very scenic and secluded spot, great for swimming, snorkeling and fishing.
+Overlooking Port Hacking, Salmon Haul Reserve is a very pretty and secluded spot, great for swimming, snorkelling, and fishing.

 5. Hungry Point and Darook Park